swapitsneil/mindbloom/README.md

 ---
 ## 🙌 Author
-Built with care by Swapnil Nicolson Dadel
-For students who just need a moment of peace 🌱
+Built with care by Swapnil Nicolson Dadel for students who just need a moment of peace 🌱

 **Built with love and care for student mental health** 💜